SetterUk/LoanApprovalPredicationModel/README.md

 ## My Files

-- `loan_prediction_model.py`: This was my script for data preprocessing, model training, and evaluation.
+- `model.py`: This was my script for data preprocessing, model training, and evaluation.
-- `loan_dashboard.py`: This was my Streamlit dashboard for model visualization and interaction.
+- `dashboard.py`: This was my Streamlit dashboard for model visualization and interaction.
-- `check_dataset.py`: This was a utility script I used to examine the dataset structure.
-- `loan_prediction_model.pkl`: This was my saved trained model.
-- `model_data.pkl`: This was my saved data for dashboard visualization.
-- `feature_importance.png`: This was a visualization of my feature importance.

 ## My Dataset